contact us

 Wondering how much your home is worth?
 For most of us, it’s our biggest asset so it makes sense that we want to keep an eye on its value.

-Jonathan Charles from Independent Woden says he often gets people asking for an appraisal even if they have no plans to sell.
 “Knowing what your property is worth is useful for a variety of reasons,” he says.
 “It means you know how much equity you have in the property, which you can leverage to buy an investment property.
-It’s also useful if you want to renovate but you don’t want to spend more then you’ll get back if you sell later.”
+It’s also useful if you want to renovate but you don’t want to spend more than you’ll get back if you sell later.”

-Of course, a property appraisal is also your first step if you are thinking of selling.
+A property appraisal is also your first step if you are thinking of selling.
 “It really helps clarify your options,” says Jonathan.
 “You might want to buy somewhere bigger, or relocate for a job, or free up some cash and downsize once the kids have moved out.
 An appraisal gives you a good idea of how much you’re likely to get for the property, and you can build on that foundation.”

 Since market conditions are always changing, property appraisals should be kept up to date.
 “We look at the comparable data,” explains Jonathan.
 “Sales from the last 30 days are a much stronger indicator of price than sales from a year ago, so it’s a good idea to refresh your appraisal if you haven’t got one in a while.”

-What really determines what a home is worth?
 There are several factors, and it can be hard to know how to balance them.

 “Location is a huge one,” Jonathan says.
 “Inner city and city fringe suburbs are always popular because they’re so convenient for workers.
 For family homes, school zones are another big drawcard.
 I’ve seen houses on one street go for as much as $30,000 more than an almost-identical house one block over, just because it falls in a desirable school zone.”